MOUNT PLEASANT, Iowa — A program at the Mount Pleasant Correctional Facility is giving inmates and dogs a second chance.

 “I just thought it would be a really good program,” Wright said.
 “I think it has made a huge difference in the environment here.
 You see that happy talk and people are petting them, and it just brings a human touch back into the place.”

 Inmates must show positive behavior for four months as well as receive good reviews from staff to be eligible to become handlers.
-Since it began, 87 dogs, not including the five that were brought to the facility on a recent Friday, and 94 inmates have been part of the FRED program, which employs training techniques like those of animal behaviorist Cesar Millan.
+Since it began, 87 dogs, not including the five that were recently brought to the facility, and 94 inmates have been part of the FRED program, which employs training techniques like those of animal behaviorist Cesar Millan.
 All but about 10 of those dogs have been adopted.

-PAW Director Sandy Brown said the shelter has about 200 animals at any given time, and with only six employees, not all the animals can get the one-on-one time they need, which makes the FRED program all the more important.
+PAW Director Sandy Brown said the shelter has about 200 animals at any given time, and with only six employees, not all the animals can get the one-on-one time they need, which makes the FRED program so important.

 The dogs share a room with their handlers and are under their care around the clock.
 There are about 20 secondary handlers who also can work with the dogs.
 After secondary handlers prove they can take on the responsibility of caring for and training the dogs, they can become primary handlers.
 Handlers are paid $100 per month to work with the dogs.